openbase/bco/docs/index.md

 ## Simulation Mode

-You can test and prove new component in a simulated environment.
+You can test and prove new components in a simulated environment.
 ```
 bco --simulate
 ```

 ## Benchmark Mode

-You can test new component via the benchmark mode to prove how your componentens act during massive bco system load.
+You can test new components via the benchmark mode to prove how your components act during massive bco system load.
-During the benchmark, bco will bestarted in simulation mode and high frequenly unit state changes are generated.
+During the benchmark, bco will start in simulation mode and high frequenly unit state changes are generated.

 Note: Please never start the benchmark mode if you are connected to any bco devices to avoid hardware damage.
 ```